Bengals Receiver Chad Johnson Once Placed a $100,000 Bet on His Own NFL Performance

 When you hear the name Chad Johnson, it’s easy to focus on his colorful personality and forget anything he did on the football field.
 During his time on the gridiron, though, the receiver was a legitimate talent.

-Johnson started his college football career at Santa Monica State; while the Corsairs might not be the biggest program around, the receiver still made a name for himself.
-He earned a transfer to Oregon State, played one season with the Beavers, and then entered into the 2001 NFL draft.
+Johnson started his college football career at Santa Monica State.
+While the Corsairs might not be the biggest program, the receiver still made a name for himself.
+He earned a transfer to Oregon State, played one season with the Beavers, and then entered the 2001 NFL Draft.

 While the receiver had a quiet rookie year with the Cincinnati Bengals, he eventually showed the Bengals that he had what it took to make it in the pros.
-From 2002 through 2007, Johnson broke the 1,000-yard receiving mark every season; after that streak ended, he’d play three more campaigns in Ohio before joining the New England Patriots.
+From 2002-07, Johnson broke the 1,000-yard receiving mark every season.
+After that streak ended, he played three more campaigns in Ohio before joining the New England Patriots.

-After being cut from the Dolphins’ roster on Hard Knocks in 2012, Johnson’s NFL career came to an end; he finished with 766 catches, 11,059 yards, and 67 touchdowns over the years.
+After being cut from the Dolphins’ roster on Hard Knocks in 2012, Johnson’s NFL career ended.
+He finished with 766 catches, 11,059 yards, and 67 touchdowns.
 The receiver wasn’t completely done with pro football, however.
 He went on to some time in the Canadian Football League, though, and even played a single game in Mexico.

 Looking at Chad Johnson’s stat line only tells you part of the story, though.
 As anyone who watched the receiver take the field can tell you, the Bengals man was equal parts showman and NFL player.